-Do you know how to organize your closet the best way, especially in the morning and for travel?
-I am going to share some closet organization tips to help maximize your time and space.
+Do you know how to organize your closet, especially to help make your mornings easier and also for travel?
+I am going to share some best closet organization tips to help maximize your time and space.

 One of the things that excited me when we bought our house a few years ago was the master bedroom closet.
 Coming from a really small house with a tiny closet that I had to share with my husband, this was a big deal to a fashion and shoes addict like myself.

 I travel a lot and I’m a last-minute packer who only carries on, plus I am kind of a mess in the mornings.
 People often ask how I am able to get ready and pack so quickly, and a lot of it has to do with how I have my things organized in my closet.

-I am going to share how to organize your closet the best way so you can have less stress when getting ready.
+I am going to share how to organize your closet the perfect way so you can have less stress when getting ready.